adrianmurage/adrianmurage-gatsby-blog/content/blog/atempting-to-save-my-digital-electronics-class-day-2.md

 ```

 I was pleased as now I have all I need to go forward with the rest of the gates.

+With that done.
+I'll call it a day and then get back to this tomorrow.